Get Maintouch

 | Update Frequency | Refresh content when information becomes outdated or rankings decline over months | Update top content every 90 days with fresh stats and recent examples to maintain citation velocity | Content published or refreshed in last 90 days gets cited more frequently than older pages |

-| Measurement Metrics | Track rankings, organic traffic, click-through rates, and conversions in Google Analytics | Monitor citation frequency across AI systems, brand mention rate, and citability scores versus competitors | 60% of searches now end without a click, making citation tracking necessary alongside traffic metrics |
+| Measurement Metrics | Track rankings, organic traffic, click-through rates, and conversions in Google Analytics | Monitor citation frequency across AI systems, brand mention rate, and citability scores versus competitors | Similarweb's 2024 zero-click study found 59.7% of searches end without a click, making citation tracking necessary alongside traffic metrics |

 Traditional Search vs. LLM Queries: What Drives More Leads in 2026